Chapter IV

 The Individual Path

 The alternative is delegation through individuals: trust your friends and colleagues to evaluate sources on your behalf.
 This preserves what institutions cannot offer: strong-ties.
-Your friend has 150 relationships, not two billion; you are one of 150, not one of millions; and your friend depends on your continued relationship for support, reciprocity, and reputation within your shared community.
+Your friend has 150 relationships, not millions; you are one of 150, not one of millions; and your friend depends on your continued relationship for support, reciprocity, and reputation within your shared community.
 If your friend misleads you, they lose something they value.
 The mutual stakes that make trust enforceable remain intact.

 Third Why (Root Cause): The Branching Problem